Research project / business internship

 - Start and end date (incl. time taken off for holidays, courses, etc.);

-- Activities that you will participate on within the research group.
+- Activities that you will participate on within the research group;

 The quality and suitability of your research project is assessed by your programme coordinator and the Board of Examiners (BoE).
 Please make sure that your application is send in at least 20 working days before the start of the project.

-The writing assignment application must be submitted digitally in OSIRIS Case.
+The research project application must be submitted digitally in OSIRIS Case.
 You can access OSIRIS Case via OSIRIS Student.
 Once you applied for the project, the examiner, programme coordinator, and Board of Examiners have to approve the application.
 They can request additional information if the application is not complete.
 You can monitor the status and the current actor of your application in OSIRIS Case.
 When all parties approved your application, you will receive an approval e-mail from the research project coordinator.

 Contact OSIRIS Case

 Both the digital procedure and the manual were created with the utmost care, but they may be incomplete or contain some inconsistencies.
 We appreciate your feedback, so please feel free to contact us on OSIRISCaseGSLS@uu.nl about your findings or in the event any issues occur.
+Please include your case number and/or type of project to speed up processing.

 For other comments or questions please contact your administration office.